Discover the advantages of using an LLC for flipping houses and how it can protect your assets, maximize tax benefits, and boost your credibility.

 If your LLC faces lawsuits or debts, your personal assets usually remain protected, providing peace of mind and financial security.
 Some other business structures, particularly sole proprietorships or general partnerships, don’t offer this protection.

 But in some cases, being taxed like a What is a C corporation? or an S corporation (please see our What is an S Corp? page) can actually be more advantageous for a business owner (often to get breaks on self-employment taxes).
 And with an LLC, you can actually elect the tax status that’s most advantageous for your business.
-LLCs have that tax flexibility.
+LLCs have that tax classification.

 If you’re not sure whether filing as an S corporation would give you a break on your self-employment tax burden, we highly recommend speaking with a tax professional in your state.
 They’ll give you customized guidance for your unique financial circumstances.